emmettberger/Psy354/README.md

 ***This whole sentence is bold and italics***

 This is a quote:
-> "Death is nothing, but to live ingloriously and defeated is to die daily"
+> "Death is nothing, but to live ingloriously and defeated is to die daily" -Napoleon Bonaparte

 Here is a list of the best ice cream flavors:
 - Chocolate